Narnia (world): Narnia

-The novels revolve around the fantastical country of Narnia.
+Archenland

 Archenland is a mountainous country south of Narnia.
-It is bordered on the north by Narnia and on the south by the Winding Arrow river.
+It is bordered on the north by Narnia and on the south by the Winding Arrow River and further south is the Great Desert.
 The seat of government is at Anvard, in the heart of the country, a fortified area.

+Calormen

 Calormen is a semi-arid empire in the south of the world of Narnia.
-The capital of Calormen is Tashbaan, located on an island near the mouth of the River of Calormen, which flows from west to east in the north of Calormen, just south of the Great Desert, which the desert could be a country in its own right.
+The capital of Calormen is Tashbaan, located on an island near the mouth of the River of Calormen, which flows from west to east in the north of Calormen, just south of the Great Desert.
 The city of Azim Balda, to the south of Tashbaan, is a hub where many roads meet; it hosts the government's postal system.
-To Calormen's south is unclear but many have speculated that its a subcontinent called the Southern Waste.
+Prince Caspian describes slave trade between Calormen and Telmar from areas far south of Calormen.

+Northern Countries

-North of Narnia are two countries inhabited by Giants and Ettins.
-Ettinsmoore is a cold barren plane home to the once civilized, now anarchistic giants, and north of the Ettinsmoore are the colder mountainous Wild Lands of the North.
-Like Ettinsmoore, the Wild Lands of the North used to be a much more advanced nation but deteriorated into ruins, including the presumed capital the Ruined City of the Giants, although its castle Harfang is still inhabited by functional Giants.
-The Giant Civilization at one point likely rivaled the Calormen Empire.
-Beyond this nation is presumably an icy tundra, which like the Great Desert, could be a country in its own right, which in turn is attached to Aslan's Country.
+North of Narnia lies Ettinsmoor, a cold barren plain home to the once civilized, now anarchistic giants.
+North of Ettinsmoor is a deep gorge crossed by an ancient bridge known simply as the "Giant Bridge", part of a long-abandoned road.
+This leads to the Wild Lands of the North, home of the Ruined City of the Giants and the castle Harfang, which is still inhabited by giants.

+Eastern Ocean

-East of Narnia is the Great Eastern Ocean, where the Bight of Calormen is home to the Merpeople and the islands of Galma, Terabithia, Seven Isles, and the Lone Islands.
+East of Narnia is the Great Eastern Ocean, where the Bight of Calormen is home to the Merpeople and the islands of Galma, Terebinthia, Seven Isles, and the Lone Islands.
 Beyond the Bight of Calormen is more ocean, including the islands of Dragon Island, Burnt Island, Death Water Island, Island of the Duffers, Dark Island, and the Island of the Star.
-Beyond the Island of the Star, is another undersea country called the Last Sea, water lilies, and the Utter East, which is a small landslide plane, bordering the high mountains of Aslan's Country.
+Beyond the Island of the Star, is another undersea country called the Eastern Last Sea, the water of white lilies known as the Silver Sea, and the Utter East, which is a small plain, bordering a perpetual wave and the high mountains of Aslan's Country.

+Western Lands

-To Narnia's west is the landlocked Western Wild, and somewhere beyond this is Telmar, and eventually on the other side of the unnamed continent is the Western Sea, which presumably has an Utter West at its end, bordering Aslan's Country.
+To Narnia's west is the landlocked Western Wild, south of this country and also west of Calormen is the Far West region, and somewhere beyond this is Telmar, and eventually on the other side of the unnamed continent is the Western Sea.
+The Western Sea is an uncharted territory of the Narnian world, but some claim that on its islands are "strange and unearthly creatures".

+Underground

 Deep below Narnia's surface is a dark sunless country Underland and even deeper than that, at the world's base, is the fiery nation of Bism, home to the Gnomes and Salamanders.